 - Preheat the oven to 350°F (180°C).
 Line a cupcake tray with cupcake liners.
 Set aside.

 - Sift the flour into a mixing bowl.
 Add the sugar, baking soda, salt and cocoa powder and mix together.

 - Prepare the buttermilk by adding 1 Tbsp lemon juice into a measuring jug and then adding soy milk up to the 1 cup (240ml) line and allowing to sit for a minute to curdle into buttermilk.

-- Add the vegan buttermilk, vanilla extract, oil, vinegar and red gel food color to the mixing bowl and whisk with a hand whisk to combine into a smooth batter.
+- Add the vegan buttermilk, vanilla extract, oil, vinegar and red gel food color to the mixing bowl and whisk briefly with a hand whisk to combine into a batter.
+Don’t over-mix.

-- Place into the oven and bake for 20 minutes or until a toothpick inserted into the center comes out clean.
+- Place into the oven and bake for 20 minutes or until a toothpick inserted into the center of one of the cupcakes comes out clean.

 - Allow to cool completely before frosting.